Gexkill/sweng2/RASD/src/index.md

 * [G11] Allows users to require to share the taxi.
 * [G12] Allow users to identify themselves via phone number (and name) not login, they are not registered into the system **Is this a goal?**
 * [G13] Allow users to specify number of passengers (if the request is not sharing)
+* Send a notification to client via SMS that contains ETA and taxi code, like the old system

 ##Domain properties
 We suppose that these properties hold in the analyzed world :